AdobeDocs/experience-manager-cloud-service.en/help/forms/custom-function-core-component-create-function.md

 >
 > The `param {scope} globals` has to be the last parameter and it is not displayed in the rule editor of an Adaptive Form.

+For more information on scope objects, see the [Scope objects in custom functions](/help/forms/custom-function-core-component-scope-function.md) article.

 ### Caching support in custom function

 Adaptive Forms implement caching for custom functions to enhance response time while retrieving the custom function list in the rule editor.
 A message as `Fetched following custom functions list from cache` appears in the `error.log` file.